Ballyvaughan

 Ballyvaughan or Ballyvaghan is a small harbour village in County Clare, Ireland.
-It is located on the N67 road on the south shores of Galway Bay, in the northwest corner of The Burren.
-This position on the coast road and the close proximity to many of the area's sights has turned the village into a local center of tourism activity.
+It is on the N67 road on the south shores of Galway Bay, in the northwest corner of The Burren.
+This position on the coast road and the close proximity to many of the area's sights has turned the village into a local center of tourism.
 As of the 2022 census, Ballyvaughan had a population of 361.
 The area was officially classified as part of the West Clare Gaeltacht, an Irish-speaking community, until 1956.

 History

 The site was originally occupied by Ballyvaughan Castle, which stood right at the edge of the harbour.
 It was owned and occupied by the O'Loghlen family, except for a period in the 16th century when the O'Brians held it.
 In 1540, a stolen cow was found at the castle, and heavy fines were levied on the O'Loghlens—loss of cattle, goats, sheep and the town of Ballyvaughan.
 In 1569 the castle was attacked by Sir Henry Sidney, but the O'Loghlens held on to the property.
 By 1840, the castle was in ruins.
 Only the foundations remain today.

 On the promontory on which the castle was situated (and on which the Irish Cottage scheme is today located), there were also other late medieval dwellings.
 According to Westropp's survey of Clare antiquities, the area contained "three small forts and a much levelled ring of a great Caher."